-- 12.1.
-For any web page, pricing information does not need to be displayed for services which are free, or which are billed at standard rates.
-For all other services, where there is a call-to-action, pricing information must be clearly and prominently displayed immediately adjacent to the call-to-action. - 12.2.
+12.1.
+For any web page, pricing information does not need to be displayed for services which are free or which are billed at standard rates, provided that the mobile network operator does not prescribe any specific advice of charge requirements.
+For all other services, where there is a call-to-action, pricing information must be clearly and prominently displayed adjacent to the call-to-action.

+12.2.
 There must not be any intervening text or images between the call-to-action and the pricing information.
 Pricing information must be legible, horizontal and presented in a way that does not require close examination.
 Pricing information must not be obscured by any other information.
-Pricing information must not be animated.
-It must not be a requirement that the viewer of an advert has additional software installed in order to see pricing information in the advert.
+Pricing information must not be a requirement that the viewer of an advert has additional software installed in order to see pricing information in the advert.